dfinance/dnode/README.md

 }
 ```

+### Genesis compilation

+First of all, to get WB correctly work, needs to compile standard WB smart modules libs,
+and put result into genesis block.
+Result is WriteSet operations, that write compiled modules
+into storage.

+So, first of all, go to VM folder, and run:

+    cargo run --bin stdlib-builder stdlib/mvir mvir

+Copy and paste output json to new created file.

+After this, go into WB folder and run:

+    wbd query read-genesis-write-set [path to created file contains write set json]

+Now everything should be fine.

 ### Compilation

+Fetch virtual machine repo and initialize

 Currently compilation not available from WB, only by using libra directly.
 Possible way is to clone repo and compile module/script so: